Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Breeding angelfish in captivity is comparably easy.
 Of course, it begins with optimal water conditions.
 Unfortunately, this species is hard to sex.
 You may only find unsexed specimens available when you buy them.
 Luckily, these fish will make it easy for you, particularly if you begin with a small group.
 They mate for life and will pair off naturally.
 You can also purchase a mated pair.

 The beauty of the angelfish is its biggest attraction.
 Its slow movement through the water adds to its elegance.
 Fortunately, this species is pretty hardy and not picky.
 It’s essential to provide a vertical structure that would replicate its habitat in the wild by providing camouflage.
-It’ll also keep aggression under control to ensure a peaceful aquatic community.
+It’ll also be important to keep aggression under control to ensure a peaceful aquatic community.
 That’s the name of the game with keeping angelfish.

 Featured Image Credit: J E Hollingsworth, Shutterstock